-If you are already married, you may have concerns because you did not sign a prenup, and now you want to.
 You can still protect your assets by signing a postnuptial agreement.
 These can help couples who may be struggling through a difficult period where the future is uncertain or for people experiencing a change in their marriage.
 We know that right now many relationships have been put under immense pressure due to the COVID-19 pandemic.
 You may realize that you are getting into fights about money more than ever.
 We’ve seen couples go through similar situations settle their issues by signing a postnup.
 It’s helped them have tough conversations about finances and find a solution, thus allowing them to re-focus their energy on their relationship.

 Who Should Get a Prenup or Postnup?

 It’s presumed that marital agreements are only reserved for the rich and famous, but that isn’t entirely true.
 While they are often used to protect the assets of the wealthier spouse, couples of more modest means are increasingly turning to them.
 Some couples may want to clarify their financial rights and responsibilities during the marriage, and others may want to use it to protect themselves from each other’s debts.

 Almost any couple getting married or already married can benefit from one, especially because the agreement can be tailored to each couple’s needs.